get543/linux-beginner-guide/Ultimate Guide For Beginner Linux User.md

 nano ~/.bashrc

 # Put aliases in that file
-alias instalation="cd ~/Documents/shell && ./install.sh"
+alias installation="cd ~/Documents/shell && ./install.sh"

 # Use it as current session
 source ~/.bashrc